AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 	avg_height DESC;
 ```

-Q5 Locate palyers who is/are youngest, highted.
+Q5.
+Locate palyers who is/are youngest, highted.
 --
 In this question we tried to find out who are the youngest and hieghted players are.

---Youngest players
+--Youngest players.

 To find out who are the most youngest players have to find out what the minimum age is.
 ```